Jaeiya/hashimg/README.md

 0x@6f3fef6dc51c7996a74992b70d0c35f3.webp
 ```

-The `0x@` is a unique identifier so that my program knows the following characters are actually
+The `0x@` is a unique identifier so that my program knows the file name is part of the calculated
-part of the files calculated hash.
+hash of the file.

 ## Developer Instructions